naterex23/RAPID_Perfusion_Processing/README.md

 # RAPID_Perfusion_Processing

-The purpose of this repository is to house the code associated with the processing of RAPID perfusion images associated with the ESCAPE-NA1 Database.
+The purpose of this repository is to host code associated with the processing of RAPID perfusion images associated with the ESCAPE-NA1 Database.

 All code should be executable with functions included in standard python libraries without modification.

-A link to the publication will be added when appropriate.
+A link to the publication will be added when available.

 Note that this code takes generic RAPID output files (in their raw ".dcm" form), similar to below: